Kataoka Mami[Director, Mori Art Museum / President, CIMAM]

 Martin Germann[Independent Curator]

 In earlier stages Germann was a curator at Kestner Gesellschaft (Hanover, Germany), Büro Friedrich (Berlin, Germany), and worked for the Berlin Biennale for Contemporary Art.
 He published numerous exhibition catalogues and monographies, his writing has appeared in magazines such as Frieze, Mousse, or 032c.
-He teaches regularly in universities such as HISK in Ghent, and is a board member of Etablissement d’en Face in Brussels, and a part of the acquisitions committee at IAC Villeurbanne.
+He teaches regularly in universities such as HISK Ghent, and serves on the acquisitions committee of I-AC, Villeurbanne.

 Eungie Joo[Curator of Contemporary Art, San Francisco Museum of Modern Art]